 For many of us, Fall means flu season.
 Having the flu not only cramps our style, it can lead to severe, life-threatening complications.
 With the stresses of the holiday season, cruising through crowded malls, and weather changes, many of us find ourselves getting sick sometime during the season.

 To protect us, each year private manufacturers produce more than 150 million doses of injectable flu vaccine.
 Unfortunately, those flu shots and vaccines, in general, seem to be suffering from some bad press and even worse reporting.
-Still, nearly 60 percent of children and 43 percent of adults were vaccinated during the last flu season (2016-2017).
+Still, nearly 60 percent of children and 43 percent of adults were vaccinated during the 2016-2017 flu season.